 The extensive natural shoreline and sedges provide areas that are available for spawning and nursery habitat.
 Protection of emergent vegetation such as rushes, sedges, and cattails will improve spawning habitat available for game fish.
+Control of Starry stonewort in the shoreline spawning habitat will be important.

 A WDNR fish survey conducted in October 2011, indicated there were extensive beds of aquatic vegetation, and low water levels.
 This required the survey to be done out from shore.
-WDNR also indicated that the Eurasian watermilfoil density will make it difficult for the game fish to prey on the panfish.
+WDNR also indicated at that time that the Eurasian watermilfoil density will make it difficult for the game fish to prey on the panfish.
 This may result in lower overall lengths of panfish.